A Large Portfolio Of Actively Managed Pools Of Diversified Senior Secured Loans Accessed Through Collateralized Loan Obligations

 Actively managed and dynamic portfolios.
 There can be no assurance that any investment strategy will achieve its objectives, generate profits or avoid losses.

-An investment in any share class of the Funds represents an investment in the same assets of the Funds.
-However, the purchase restrictions and ongoing fees and expenses for each share class are different – See “Summary of Fund Expenses” – located in the Funds’ prospectus.
+An investment in any share class of the Fund represents an investment in the same assets of the Fund.
+However, the purchase restrictions and ongoing fees and expenses for each share class are different – See “Summary of Fund Expenses” – located in the Fund’s prospectus.
 If an investor has hired an intermediary and is eligible to invest in more than one class of shares, the intermediary may help determine which share class is appropriate for that investor.
 When selecting a share class, you should consider which Share classes are available to you, how much you intend to invest, how long you expect to own shares, and the total costs and expenses associated with a particular share class.
 You should speak with your financial advisor to help you decide which share class is best for you.

 Past performance is not necessarily indicative of future results.
 The ability of the Funds to achieve their investment objective depends, in part, on the ability of the Advisor, and Sub-Advisor, as applicable, to allocate effectively the Funds’ assets across the various asset classes in which they invest and to select investments in each such asset class.
 There can be no assurance that the actual allocations will be effective in achieving the Funds’ investment objective or delivering positive returns.
 There is no guarantee that the Funds’ investment strategies will work under all market conditions.
 Statements related to the performance of the Funds contained herein are historical and the Funds’ performance subsequent to the date as of which such statements were made may differ materially.